Umm Al Maa: Area description

 The area was long recognized for its abundance of potable water, as signified by its name.
 During rainy season, its multiple depressions would accommodate vast reservoirs of rainwater, which would supplement already-existing wells in the area, one of which is presently being used for a date palm plantation.
-Sabkhas (salt-flats) prevail on its coastline.
-Not much vegetation is to be found, with the exception of desert shrubs, prickly bushes, and on rare occasions, an Acacia tree.
+Sabkhas (a type of salt-flat) prevail on its coastline.
+Not much vegetation is to be found, with the exception of desert shrubs, prickly bushes, and on rare occasions, Acacia trees.